sherosofcolor/SHEHACK26-Final-Submissions/README.md

-# SHEHack'26 - Hackathon README
+# SHEHack'26 - Hackathon Guidelines

 ## 🚀 Welcome to SHEHack'25!
 SHEHack'26 is a hackathon dedicated to empowering women of color by fostering collaboration, innovation, and impactful projects.
 We are thrilled to have you as part of this journey and can’t wait to see the creative solutions you build!